natelufuluabo/booking-system/conception/user stories/business/super_user.md

 - I should be able to delete reservations.

+### Waitlist Management:

-- I should be able to add customer to the waitlist by specifying details such as date, time, party size, and customer details.
+- If walk-in customers arrive without a reservation and there are no available tables, I should be able to add them to the waitlist by providing their details.

+- I should be able to view and manage customers on the waitlist, including adding, editing, or removing them as needed.

 ### Account Security: